Community Development Block Grants

 Federal regulations allow for up to 15% of the City's annual Community Development Block Grant to be allocated to fund local public services.
 The City of College Station City Council continues to support the allocation of the maximum allowable funds.

-The City of College Station and the City of Bryan work in a joint process to allocate these funds to our local agencies.
-The Joint Relief Funding Review Committee is made up of three Council appointed volunteers from each city.
-The six member committee is tasked with reviewing applications from eligible programs, making site visits to the agencies, ranking the applications and finally recommending funding allocations to each City Council.
+The City of College Station allocates these funds to local agencies through a competitive Request for Proposals (RFP) process.
+The Public Service Agency Funding Review Committee is made up of six Council appointed volunteers.
+The six member committee is tasked with reviewing applications from eligible programs, making site visits to the agencies, ranking the applications and finally recommending funding allocations to the City Council.

-The Joint Relief Funding Review process begins in the Spring with a pre-application workshop where any agency in the community that is interested in applying for CDBG funds is required to attend and learn more about the process.
+The Public Service Agency Funding Review process begins in the Winter with a pre-application workshop where any agency in the community that is interested in applying for CDBG funds is required to attend and learn more about the process.
 Applications are received by City staff and reviewed for eligibility.
-The process then takes approximately nine weeks with the committee meeting on a weekly basis in public meetings to discuss the applications and ending with two public hearings where the programs are ranked, and the committee formally adopts the funding recommendations to be made to each City Council.
+The process then takes approximately nine weeks with the committee meeting on a weekly basis in public meetings to discuss the applications and ending with a public hearing where the programs are ranked, and the committee formally adopts the funding recommendations to be made to each City Council.
 The committee is asked to fund no more than twelve agencies each year but can choose to fund less or more depending on the applications.

 The deadline for receipt of completed applications was in March.
-If your organization is interested in applying for the following year, please call the Community Development office at 979.764.3778.
+If your organization is interested in applying for the following year, please call the Community Development Division at 979.764.3570.

 Agencies applying must have or be in the process of receiving 501(c)(3) tax status from the Internal Revenue Service.
-Requests must be in the form of program specific operating funds which will serve primarily low income persons (at least 51%) residing in College Station and Bryan.
+Requests must be in the form of program specific operating funds which will serve primarily low and moderate income persons (at least 51%).
 Agencies accepting funds agree to comply with Federal Regulations 24 CFR 570 and 2 CFR Part 200.

 2025 Median Income Limits